Ritesh2684/kalah-game/README.md

 * Caching with simple Map could be replaced with distributed caching i.e. Hazelcast , EhCache or persistent storage to analyse the previous games.

-* More validation could added for gameId, pitId, like it should only be integer etc.
+* More validation could added for gameId, pitId, like it should only be integer, range etc.

+* Error message could be presented in JSON Format with fields like erroCode, errorMessage using @ControllerAdvice annotation.

 * More tests could be added